 - Pour the mixture into the bowl of a stand mixer and sprinkle with 1 ¼ tsp. active dry bread yeast.
 Allow yeast 10 minutes to bloom.

 - Add 3 TB avocado oil, ½ cup unseasoned mashed potatoes and 1 tsp. salt to the yeast and honey mixture.
 Attach a whisk attachment to a stand mixer and mix briefly on low speed.
 Remove whisk.

 - Measure 2 ¼ cups all-purpose flour by spooning it into a cup and leveling it with a flat knife or use a scale to weigh the grams.

 - Add all the flour and stir with a large spoon to moisten.
 Attach a dough hook to the mixer.
 Knead on medium speed for 5 minutes.
 I use the number 4 setting on my KitchenAid mixer.

 - The dough will be very soft.
 If an excess sticks to the sides of the mixing bowl, you can sprinkle in a tablespoon or two of flour while mixing to bring the dough together.

 - Coat the inside of a large bowl or dough-rising bucket with one teaspoon of oil.
-Grease an 8 or 9-inch square glass baking dish while the dough is kneading. the dough will be very sticky.
+The dough will be very sticky.
 Scrape the dough off the mixer hook and use a spatula to transfer the dough to an oiled bowl.

 Shape the rolls